TenSketch/Charis-hugo/content/jute_bags/shine-Womens-jute-bag.md

 priceBefore: "250.00"

 # Product Short Description
-shortDescription: "Shine Women's Jute hand bag is an lovely yellow coloured shining bag with a plenty of storage space"
+shortDescription: "Shopping bag or storage basket, Shine is both.
+Say bye-bye to mold & mildew in veggie bags with your new robust multifunctional handbag."

 #product ID
 productID: "1"